 Shell Oil and Phillips 66 helped fund the development of pump prototypes at the University of Illinois.

-U.S. Patent application for the one-chamber pump has been granted.
+4. U.S. patent application for the one-chamber pump was allowed on May 10, 2016.

-U.S., Cambodian and Singaporean Patent applications for the Eli Rice Seeder were submitted October 2015.
-Both applications were filed with pro bono assistance from COVINGTON & BURLING LLP.
+All applications were filed with pro bono assistance from COVINGTON & BURLING LLP.

 Mechanical Science and Engineering, University of Illinois-Urbana-Champaign